amitb9296/UART/README.md

 For even parity, it is set to 0 when the data bits have an even number of 1's.
 The number of stop bits can be 1, 1.5 or 2.

-# Note that the LSB of the data word is transmitted first.
+NOTE:- The LSB of the data word is transmitted first.

             __Idle